MohamedEmary/00-odin-notes/js-path/intermediate-html-and-css/css-grid.md

 /* you can also use minmax */
-/* This will create 2 columns one with 200px width and the other will expand to fit the remaining space */
+/* This will create 2 columns one with 200px width and the other will expand to fit the remaining space */ /* With our grid-template-columns set with minmax() values, each grid item’s width will grow and shrink with the grid container as it resizes horizontally.
+However, as the grid shrinks, the column tracks will stop shrinking at 100px, and as the grid grows, they will stop growing at 200px. */
 grid-template-columns: minmax(100px, 200px) auto;

 /* this will create 2 columns one with 100px width and the other will expand to fit the remaining space */
 grid-template-columns: minmax(100px, 200px) 1fr;